mathworks-ref-arch/matlab-production-server-on-aws/releases/R2021a/README.md

 Before starting, you need the following:

--   A MATLAB® Production Server™ license.
-For more information, see [Configure MATLAB Production Server Licensing on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-production-server-on-the-cloud.html).
-In order to configure the license in the cloud, you need the MAC address of the license server on the cloud.
-For more information, see [Get License Server MAC Address](#get-license-server-mac-address).
+-   A MATLAB® Production Server™ license that meets the following conditions:
+    - Current on Software Maintenance Service (SMS).
+    - Linked to a MathWorks Account.
+    - Concurrent license type.
+To check your license type, view your MathWorks Account.
+    - Configured to use a network license manager on the virtual network.
+By default, the deployment of MATLAB Production Server includes a network license manager, but you can also use an existing license manager.
+In either case, activate or move the license after deployment.
+For details, see [Configure MATLAB Production Server Licensing on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-production-server-on-the-cloud.html).
 -   An Amazon Web Services™ (AWS) account.
 -   A Key Pair for your AWS account in the US East (N. Virginia), EU (Ireland) or Asia Pacific (Tokyo) region.
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).